mongodb/mongo-cxx-driver/etc/releasing.md

   update -p "/pwd/etc/purls.txt" -i "/pwd/etc/cyclonedx.sbom.json" -o "/pwd/etc/cyclonedx.sbom.json"
 ```

+Commit the latest version of the SBOM Lite document into the repo as `etc/cyclonedx.sbom.json`.
+(This may just be a modification of the timestamp.)

+## Check and Update the Augmented SBOM

+**Note: this should preferably be done regularly and PRIOR to the scheduled release date.**

+Ensure the `silk-check-augmented-sbom` task is passing on Evergreen for the relevant release branch.
+If it is passing, nothing needs to be done.

-Ensure any vulnerabilities with severity "Medium" or greater have a corresponding JIRA ticket (CXX or VULN) that is scheduled to be resolved within its remediation timeline.
+If the `silk-check-augmented-sbom` task was failing, review the contents of the new Augmented SBOM and ensure any new or known vulnerabilities with severity "Medium" or greater have a corresponding JIRA ticket (CXX or VULN) that is scheduled to be resolved within its remediation timeline.

 Update the [SSDLC Report spreadsheet](https://docs.google.com/spreadsheets/d/1sp0bLjj29xO9T8BwDIxUk5IPJ493QkBVCJKIgptxEPc/edit?usp=sharing) with any updates to new or known vulnerabilities.

-Update `etc/third_party_vulnerabilities.md` with any updates to new or known vulnerabilities for third party dependencies that affect the standard release product for the MongoDB C++ Driver.
+Update `etc/third_party_vulnerabilities.md` with any updates to new or known vulnerabilities for third party dependencies that must be reported.

-Commit the latest version of the SBOM document into the repo.
+Commit the latest version of the Augmented SBOM document into the repo as `etc/augmented.sbom.json`.
 (This may just be a modification of the timestamp.)

 ## Check and Update Snyk